How to Make Chicken Bone Broth – a delicious and nutritious broth that warms the soul!

 It is so easy to make a big batch of this stuff and freeze it – I always keep little mason jars of it that I take out of the freezer at night and but them in the fridge, by the time I want some the next night – it is de-thawed and ready to be warmed up!

 Remember that to freeze, simply pour your homemade chicken bone broth into sterilized canning jar, but leave a good amount of space on top to allow for expansion as the liquid freezes.

-- 2 lbs chicken (preferably wings, drumsticks and thighs - bone in.
+- 2 lbs chicken (use wings, drumsticks and thighs - bone in.
 You can also use a chicken carcass or combination)